cslarsen/crianza/README.md

 Copyright (C) 2015 Christian Stigen Larsen

-See the LICENSE file for terms.
+Distributed under the BSD 3-Clause License.
+See the LICENSE.txt file for the full text.